stevebargelt/stevebargelt.com/content/post/rpi-docker-ha-homeassistant.md

 CTRL-X, Y, Enter to save the file

 No More Secrets.
-Actually we want a lot of secrets.
+Actually we have quite a few secrets!
 You will need to create a secrets.yaml file

 ```shell
 nano secrets.yaml
 ```

-You will, at the very least want to add a password for HA:
+You will, at the very least, want to add a password for HA:

 ```yaml
 api_password: correcthorsebatterystaple